Create an MCP Agent

 - Look for your agent in the tools menu

-- Ask a question that would use your function
+- Ask a question that would use your tool

 - Claude should automatically invoke the appropriate tool